 Tongans are extremely active online.
 It is common for families to stay connected this way.
 Tongans living outside the kingdom have connected and formed a new virtual community online that allows them to freely express their opinions, thoughts and promote discussion about all things Tongan within the site rules and regulations.
 Tongans in Auckland use Tongan online news media to strengthen their cultural, family or political links.

-According to Kaniva Tonga News editor Kalino Latu: “Tongan news and social media are the only avenues available to the majority of Tongans living overseas to follow up current affairs and news at home.
+According to Kaniva Tonga News editor and founder Kalino Latu: “Tongan news and social media are the only avenues available to the majority of Tongans living overseas to follow up current affairs and news at home.
 They keep them up-to-date with the cultural, family and political happenings in Tonga.”